Breadcrumb

 For the first part of the week, campers stay in cabin groups with their counselors as they walk from structured activity to structured activity.

-Once they become comfortable and familiar with their surroundings, campers are given the opportunity to choose their activities through open programming and see everything Starter Camp has to offer.
+Once they become comfortable and familiar with their surroundings, campers are given the opportunity to choose their activities through open programming to see everything Starter Camp has to offer.

-Our 3:1 camper-to-staff ratio enables us to guide campers with a mentoring eye, as they explore our Land and Sea activities and gain independence.
+Our 3:1 camper-to-staff ratio enables us to guide campers with a mentoring eye as they gain independence exploring our Land and Sea activities.

 Just being away from home for five nights is a huge accomplishment for many Starter Campers, and while counselors encourage campers to try all activities, we do not focus on ranks and specific achievements.